Top tips for when your baby won’t eat solids or shows no interest in food

 Should they be eating purees or finger foods by this age?

-If you don’t see this progress happening, you’ll want to use the troubleshooting tips below.
+We also recommend reviewing our blog on the best tips for successful baby led weaning if you’re beginning to make this transition.
+And if you don’t see this progress happening, you’ll want to use the troubleshooting tips below.

 If you’ve been offering different foods for a couple of months and your baby is still refusing to eat table foods, the first place I would look is their milk and solid food feeding schedule.